weshebert20/tunr-relationships/README.md

 First, we must update what we're getting back from the Database to include songs with our artist.

-Let's add the following line to the top of our `artists` (server-side) controller:

-`var Song = db.Song;`

-Then we need to include any Song that matches our artist ID in our `show` function:
+To do this, we need to include any Song that matches our artist ID in our `show` function in our `artists` (server-side) controller:

 ```js
 Artist.findById(req.params.id).populate('songs')